Spectro-Photometry and Radial Distribution of Multiple Stellar Populations in Globular Clusters from Gaia XP Spectra: Introduction

 The Gaia Data Release 3 provides the unique opportunity to explore multiple populations in the outermost GC regions.
 Recently, \citet{cordoni2023a} exploited the low-resolution XP spectra from Gaia DR3 to examine NGC 1851, a Type II GC.
 By using these spectra, they derived photometry in various bands, including the B, V, I, and the f415$^{25}$ filter, introduced in their work.
 The resulting photometric diagrams allowed them to detect the stellar populations with distinct heavy-element chemical compositions in the outskirts of the cluster, even beyond its tidal radius.

-In this work, we focus on Type\,I GCs, which are characterized by stellar populations with similar metallicities but different contents of some light elements, including He, C, N, and O. The paper is organized as follows: Section\,\ref{sec:data} describes the data used in this paper.
-In Section\,\ref{sec:47t}, we use simulated spectra of 1P and 2P stars to define the most effective photometric bands to disentangle stellar populations with different light-element abundances in the Type\,I GC 47\,Tucanae.
-These filters are used to construct photometric diagrams that allow us to identify 1P and 2P stars in GCs by using Gaia Data Release 3 low-resolution XP spectra.
+In this work, we focus on Type\,I GCs, which are characterized by stellar populations with similar metallicities but different contents of some light elements, including He, C, N, and O. The structure of the manuscript is as follows: In Section\,\ref{sec:data}, we present our dataset.
+Section\,\ref{sec:47t} exploits simulated spectra of 1P and 2P stars to define the most effective photometric bands to untangle stars with different elemental abundances in 47\,Tucanae.
+These filters are used to construct photometric diagrams that allow us to detect 1P and 2P stars in GCs based on low-resolution XP spectra from Gaia Data Release 3 \citep[DR3,][]{gaia2023a}.
 We first adopted 47\,Tucanae as a test case, and then extended the analysis to the GCs NGC\,6121, NGC\,3201, NGC\,6752, and NGC\,6397.
-The radial distribution of the multiple stellar populations is discussed in Section\,\ref{sec:RD}, while Section\,\ref{sec:summary} provides the summary and the discussion of the results.
+The radial distribution of the multiple stellar populations is discussed in Section\,\ref{sec:RD}, while Section\,\ref{sec:summary} offers a summary and discussion.